Skip to main content

 1. Is the API stack up?
 On the machine where Docker runs the API: docker compose ps (from the hummingbot-api repo directory).
 You want the API container healthy and port 8000 (default) listening.

-2. Smoke test from the Condor host: curl -sS -o /dev/null -w "%{http_code}" http://127.0.0.1:8000/docs (or your configured host/port).
+2. Smoke test from the Condor host: curl -sS -o /dev/null -w "%{http_code}" http://127.0.0.1:8000/docs (same machine) or curl -u USER:PASS http://hummingbot-api:8000/health (Tailscale).
 You should get 200.
 If this fails, Condor will show offline until the API is reachable.

 3. Wrong host for your layout